jsdf/they-live/README.md

 module.exports = {
   region: 'us-east-1', // aws region for simpledb & ses
   websites: {
-    // websites grouped by key which must match the 'group' parameter
+    // groups of websites can be defined to ping at different intervals.
-    // passed to the cron event in serverless.yml. this makes it possible to
+    // the keys of this object must match the 'group' parameter passed to the
-    // configure different intervals of invocation for different endpoints
+    // cron event in serverless.yml (see below)
     oncePer10Mins: [
       {
         name: 'example-site', // unique site name